-MENTOR

-Questions a mentor might want to ask a student as they progress through the research, preparation and presentation of their Research and Analysis Report and Key Skills Statement

-STUDENT

-Questions a student might want to ask their mentor as they progress through the research, preparation and presentation of their Research and Analysis Report and Key Skills Statement

-1ST MEETING - PLANNING

-What is your Report going to be about?
+MENTOR STUDENT Questions a mentor might want to ask a student as they progress through the research, preparation and presentation of their Research and Analysis Report and Key Skills Statement Questions a student might want to ask their mentor as they progress through the research, preparation and presentation of their Research and Analysis Report and Key Skills Statement 1 ST MEETING - PLANNING What is your Report going to be about?
 How do you plan to do the Report?
 Why are you doing it in this way?
 What problems do you envisage?
-When will you do x, y and z?

 I have considered the following alternatives - can I talk them through with you?
 This is my plan what do you think?

-2ND MEETING - PROGRESS UPDATE

-What difficulties have you had?
+2 ND MEETING - PROGRESS UPDATE What difficulties have you had?
 How will you/have you overcome them?
 What are you going to do next?
 Are you on schedule/do you need to reschedule?
 I have had this problem.
 Could you offer some advice?

-3RD MEETING - REVIEW

-What went well/badly?
+3 RD MEETING - REVIEW What went well/badly?
 Does the Report meet its objectives?
 Does it make sense?
 What went well/badly?

-Questions a student should not expect their mentor to provide the answers to

-What do I have to do to pass?
+Questions a student should not expect their m nentor to provide the answers to What do I have to do to pass?
 What do I do next?
 What shall I read on this topic?
 What do you know about this topic?
 Will you structure my project for me?

-APPENDIX 3 A guide to citing and referencing for Business Faculty students
+Appendix 3 - A guide to citing and referencing for Business Faculty students